apokryphus/advanced-combat-system/README.md

 - Drains 5% of the player's stamina on each block.
 - Drains 50% of the player's stamina if the player takes lethal damage.
 Will block full damage.

+Black Blood:
+- Using black blood while vampire claws are equipped causes further mutations to the player.

  ### Shockwave Fists
  - Every punch releases a shock wave in front of the player.